TGOLiam/gtt-technosprint-2026/README.md

 Bikol is a regional Philippine language with multiple dialects (Naga, Albay, among others).
 Despite a substantial speaker population, it remains underrepresented in speech datasets, limiting the development of language technologies that could support the language long-term.
 Tinig Bicol addresses the dataset gap directly.

 ---

-Paste this wherever you need it.
-Let me know if any section needs adjustment.